 Determined to experience life to the fullest, Emily left her small town in Connecticut to attend Northeastern University in Boston.
 She excelled in her classes, formed friendships with a tight-knit group of honors students, and met her now-husband, Dan.
 She was extremely active in extracurricular activities, serving as editor-in-chief of the literary arts magazine, vice chair of student media and copy editor at the newspaper.
 Even with her busy schedule at school, she managed to work part-time and volunteer on a regular basis.

 In 2008, after a semester abroad in Barcelona, Emily graduated summa cum laude with a bachelor’s degree in English.
-She accepted a position at Mass General Hospital in the public affairs department, where she served as editor of the hospital-wide newsletter, spearheaded communications campaigns and interacted with local media.
+She accepted a position at Mass General Hospital in the public affairs department, where she served as the youngest-ever editor of the hospital-wide newsletter, wrote messaging on behalf of the hospital president, spearheaded communications campaigns and interacted with local media.
 Her job was chaotic at times, but she loved it.
 She took pride in her work and became a valuable asset to the team.

 The next two months were torture.
 Emily couldn’t use her arms or lift anything without excruciating muscle pain; even typing at work irritated her shoulder muscles.
 With every movement, her entire spine felt as though it was being yanked.
 Walking and riding the bus to and from work became dreaded endeavors, and any vibration caused unimaginable discomfort.
 Getting through the workday became her sole focus: she quit exercising, stopped volunteering at the local library and declined invitations from friends.
 Dan and her two roommates had to help her with even the smallest tasks, like making dinner and cleaning.